 The Incense Route and the Negev

 Later, in the Roman and Byzantine Periods, Nitzana developed as a regional center of the Roman southern security zone (the ‘Limes’).
-In the Byzantine period the city spread into the valley below and had at least three churches built in it.
+The city spread into the valley below in the Byzantine period, and at least three churches were built.

 Touring Nitzana